zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 fn_module = [meth.module for meth in methods(my_likelihood_fn)][1]
 ```

 Now we define the parameter space we will examine for the second model.
 In addition to the parameter values we also include `my_likelihood_fn` as a string in `param_grid` so `ADDM.grid_search` knows which generative process to use when computing the trial likelihoods for the parameter combinations of the second model.
-Note also that we modify the indices of the specific parameter combinations for this second model to avoid over-writing the parameters from the first model.

 ```@repl 3
 fn = "../../../data/custom_model_grid.csv";
 tmp = DataFrame(CSV.File(fn, delim=","));
 tmp.likelihood_fn .= "my_likelihood_fn";
-param_grid2 = Dict(pairs(NamedTuple.(eachrow(tmp))));

-# Increase the indices of the second model's parameter combinations
-# This avoid overwriting the parameter combinations with the same index
-# in the first parameter grid

-param_grid2 = Dict(keys(param_grid2) .+ length(param_grid1) .=> values(param_grid2));
+param_grid2 = NamedTuple.(eachrow(tmp));

 ```

 Now that we have defined the parameter space for both models, we combine them both in a single `param_grid`, over which we'll compute the posterior distribution.

 ```@repl 3
-param_grid = Dict(param_grid1..., param_grid2...)
+param_grid = vcat(param_grid1, param_grid2)
 ```

 With this expanded `param_grid` that includes information on the different likelihood functions we call the `ADDM.grid_search` function setting the third position argument to `nothing`.
 This argument is where we define the likelihood function in the case of a single model but now this is specified in the `param_grid`.